ga4gh/mme-apis/search-api.md

 ```

 ### Testing
-Any query with a valid json structure should return a HTTP Status Code of 200, however you may wish to test how you display data returned.
-One option is to send the request to your own system, making an internal query.
-A second option is to query test data (still to be formalised).
-If you are running a test query and expect to be returned test data, append to your query URL `?test=1`.
-This will tell the system you are querying that including test patients in their response is OK.
-In addition, a test patient should include the property `"test":true`.
+Matchmakers are strongly encouraged to test the ability of their systems to query, match, and respond to requests.
+Standardized test data is provided to simplify this process.
+There are several ways to test the API:
+  * Internal queries: One option is to send the request to your own system and verify that the query and response are formatted correctly and the match is accurate.
+  * External queries: A second option is to query another matchmaker with [test data](testing/).
+In these cases, an additional property of the `"patient"` object should be specified: `"test" : true`.
+This informs the system being queried that the query is a test, allowing it to respond according.
+Specifically, the system being queried should suppress any automatic email notifications and include test data in the response (if it is normally hidden).